Stock market today: Big Tech carries Wall Street to another record and winning week

-NEW YORK (AP) — Big Tech stocks are once again carrying Wall Street to a record Friday, even as the majority of stocks fall amid worries about the downside of a too-hot economy.
+NEW YORK (AP) — Big Tech stocks once again carried Wall Street to a record Friday, even though the majority of stocks fell amid worries about the downside of a hot economy.

-Big gains for Meta Platforms and Amazon, which are two of the market’s most influential stocks, pushed the S&P 500 index up 1.3% and have it on track to set another all-time high.
-They also vaulted the Nasdaq composite up by 1.9%, with less than an hour remaining in trading.
+Big gains for Meta Platforms and Amazon helped drive the S&P 500 index up by 1.1% to its latest all-time high.
+It’s in a torrid run where it’s climbed in 13 of the last 14 weeks.
+The Big Tech stocks, which are two of Wall Street’s most influential, also vaulted the Nasdaq composite up by 1.7%.

-But the Dow Jones Industrial Average, which has less of an emphasis on tech, was up a more modest 0.6%, or 221 points.
-And the Russell 2000 index of smaller stocks was down by 0.4%.
+But the Dow Jones Industrial Average, which has less of an emphasis on tech, rose by a more modest 0.3%, or 134 points.
+And the Russell 2000 index of smaller stocks fell 0.6%.

-Stocks were feeling pressure from much higher yields in the bond market after a report showed U.S. employers hired many more workers last month than economists expected.
+Stocks felt pressure from much higher yields in the bond market after a report showed U.S. employers hired many more workers last month than economists expected.

-While the strength is a boon for workers and keeps the risk of a recession at bay, the worry is that it could keep upward pressure on inflation.
-That in turn would mean a longer wait for the Federal Reserve to begin cutting interest rates.
+While the strength is a boon for workers and keeps the risk of a recession at bay, the worry is that it could preserve some upward pressure on inflation.
+That in turn could mean a longer wait for the Federal Reserve to begin cutting interest rates.

 Hopes for such cuts, which can relax the pressure on the economy and goose investment prices, have been a major reason the U.S. stock market has surged to record heights.
 Fed Chair Jerome Powell said earlier this week that it's unlikely cuts will begin as soon as traders had been hoping.